Year of entry 2024

-These modules will equip you to analyse, understand and discuss the major changes, problems and opportunities facing societies and people in the Global South.
-You’ll learn to analyse, understand, and discuss development and education in the Global South in all its dynamism, complexity and significance.
+The course offers a critical approach to education in development, with analysis of education’s potential to contribute positively to sustainable human/planetary development, but also to perpetuate inequalities.
+Exploring the major changes, problems and opportunities facing societies and people in the Global South, you’ll analyse, understand, and discuss education in development – in all its dynamism, complexity and significance.

-The wide-ranging list of optional modules means that you can explore a diverse range of related subjects of interest to you, including natural resources struggles, global health, gender and globalisation, education, international political economy or issues related to Africa.
+You’ll complement these core modules with selections from a list of optional modules.
+This will enable you to explore a diverse range of related subjects of interest, including natural resources struggles, global health, gender and globalisation, international political economy and issues related to Africa.

 The list shown below represents typical modules/components studied and may change from time to time.
 Read more in our terms and conditions.